shortstackz/CS-3700-Final-Project/README.md

 ---

 ## Limitations & Future Work
-   -No authentication or authorization
+   - No authentication or authorization
-   -No message persistence beyond Redis lifetime
+   - No message persistence beyond Redis lifetime
-   -No conflict resolution for concurrent events
+   - No conflict resolution for concurrent events
-   -No dynamic peer discovery
+   - No dynamic peer discovery
 ** Potential extensions:
-   -JWT-based authentication
+   - JWT-based authentication
-   -Persistent storage backend
+   - Persistent storage backend
-   -Leader election or consensus
+   - Leader election or consensus
-   -Metrics and tracing integration
+   - Metrics and tracing integration
 ---
 ## Status
 This backend is production-structured but experimental in guarantees.
 It is well-suited for coursework, prototypes, and systems demonstrations involving distributed real-time communication.